 Something had to change.

-So I rifled through my craft stash and created a DIY chore chart for kids that would (hopefully) end the nagging and instill some sense of responsibility in my two little troublemakers.
+So I rifled through my craft area and created a DIY chore chart for kids that would (hopefully) end the nagging and instill some sense of responsibility in my two little troublemakers.

-Supplies to Make a Chore Chart for Kids
+Supplies to Make a DIY Chore Chart for Kids

 This post contains affiliate links which connect you to products related to this post.
 If you click and make a purchase, I may make a small commission at absolutely no cost to you.
 Please read my disclosures for more information.

-This is an easy DIY chore chart, but not as quick as the projects I usually share.
+This is an easy DIY chore chart for kids, but not as quick as the projects I usually share.
 Let the kids watch two episodes of their favorite show, then you’ll be done with the chart (and so done listening to “Vampirina”).

 First, gather your supplies:

-How to Make a DIY Chore Chart for Kids in 5 Steps
+DIY Chore Chart: How to Make One in 5 Steps

-This chart organizes chores and responsibilities by the time of day and whether or not they’re complete.
-I wanted my kids to have a very obvious visual of what was done and what was left to do, while (hopefully) creating morning and evening routines.
+This homemade chore chart organizes chores and responsibilities by the time of day and whether or not they’re complete.
+I wanted my kids to see what was done and what remained while creating morning and evening routines.

-Here’s how to make it in five steps.
+Here’s how to make a chore chart it in five steps.

 Step 1: Divide the Chart

 Use your ruler to draw guides for where you’d like the washi tape to divide the poster board.
 If your kids typically have more responsibilities in the morning, make that section larger.
-Once you have your measurements down, have your kids pick our which washi tape patterns and colors they want to use on their chore chart.
+Once you have your measurements down, have your kids choose washi tape patterns and colors to use on their chore charts.
 This will help make them feel included in the process and (hopefully) more likely to use it.

-To make my daughter’s chart a bit more interesting (and add the pink sparkles she requested), I layered skinny tape on wider tape.
+To make my daughter’s homemade chore chart a bit more interesting (and add the pink sparkles she requested), I layered skinny tape on wider tape.

 Step 2: Add Letter Stickers